Covantec/collective.passwordhistory/collective/passwordhistory/README.txt

 We can set the number of previous passwords to check against by setting the history_size attribute on the storage.
-Let's only check 1 previous password by setting history_size 1.
+Let's only check 1 previous password by setting history_size to 1.
 In doing this we don't actually loose any of our stored history, we're merely changing the number of previous passwords to check against::